Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.General.DrillingProperties/readme.md

 </pre>

 # Transfer of Meta Information via Json
-Json does not support the possibility to define attributes (C#), annotations (Java), decoration (Python) in a json schema.
+Json schema does not support the possibility to define attributes (C#), annotations (Java), decoration (Python).
 As most data exchanges utilize json formatting for the payload, another way to convey the meta information had to be found.
-An additional attribute has been added.
-It is called `MetaDataIDAttribute`.
-It has one argument of type `Guid`.
-This allows to define a unique identification to the set of attributes that are associated with the `DrillingProperty`.
-Furthermore, a static method `GenerateDrillingPropertyMetaData.GetDrillingPropertyMetaData` is available to generate a dictionary of `DrillingProperty` described in an `Assembly`.
-The keys of the dictionary are the `Guid` associated with the `DrillingProperty` and the values are instances of the class `MetaDataDrillingProperty`.
+A static method `GenerateDrillingPropertyMetaData.GetDrillingPropertyMetaData` is available to generate a dictionary of `DrillingProperty` described in an `Assembly`.
+The keys of the dictionary are the `Tuple<string, string>` where the first item is the classname and the second item is the property name of the `DrillingProperty`.
+The values are instances of the class `MetaDataDrillingProperty`.
 A `MetaDataDrillingProperty` has the following properties:
 - `Namespace`, a string that contains the namespace of the class where this property is defined
 - `ClassName`, a string that contains the class name where this property is defined
 - `PropertyName`, a string that contains the name of the property